 - Accentuated front door, normally with pediment supported by pilasters

 - Often doors have overhead fanlights or sidelights

 - Windows with double-hung sashes, usually multi-pane glazing

-Brick only appears in one Shaughnessy Georgian; wood lap siding or stucco prevails.
-If stucco, belt courses, cornices, and corner quoins can be found as embellishments.
-Doors are six-panelled in a deep high-gloss colour.
+Brick only appears in one Shaughnessy Georgian.
+Wood lap siding or stucco is more common.
+If stucco, then belt courses, cornices, and corner quoins can be found as embellishments.
+Doors are six-paneled in a deep high-gloss colour.
 Chimneys are exposed brick or stucco.